david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/index.rst

 =============================

-Created by David Gutierrez for PyMiami
+ Created by David Gutierrez for PyMiami.

-PyMiami and FIU School of Engineering and Computers hold this FREE events monthly.
+ FIU School of Engineering and Computers hold this FREE events monthly.

 Contact Information
 ^^^^^^^^^^^^^^^^^^^